 The first thing to start with is developing joint attention.
 Joint attention means both the adult and the child are fixed on the same thing at the same time, experiencing the same reaction and awareness that both people are involved.
 This process takes time to develop in ASD.
 Being with creating a sense of shared space – sharing attention, emotion and understanding.

-Young children with ASD tend to avoid sharing space, finding it uncomfortable.
+Young autistic children tend to avoid sharing space, finding it uncomfortable.
 It’s important for parents to understand the joint play can cause feelings of anxiety and to not take avoidance personally.
-Try to start sharing space, even if just for a few seconds, to show that it can be fun.
+Try to start with sharing space, even if just for a few seconds, to show that it can be fun.

 Try making a few informal notes when observing your child.
 Record when are they most accessible and receptive – maybe during a bath, when you sing, relaxed in bed, eating something they love, or engaged in some physical activity.
 These are the moments to show that communication means something.

 - Encourage your child to touch you and come up with an appealing response.
 When our daughter was 2 years old, she loved to stick her foot up to my husband’s nose.
 He would smell it, say “pew” and pretend to pass out.
 She would laugh with delight and do this game for several minutes.

 - When you have a game he enjoys, stop and take a pause.
 Pausing creates the opportunity for your child to gesture or use words to continue.

 - Play peek-a-boo games.
 This is a tried and true activity that most children love and will engage in.
 Create pauses to increase anticipation or encourages your child to ask for more.

 - Making silly faces.
 Cover your face with your hands and then reveal different expressions.

 - Dance!
 Dancing was probably the most motivating way for my son to engage, starting when he was a toddler.
 He would move with me, touch my hands, follow simple steps, and was very interactive.
 Today at the age of 23, he still loves to dance and sing.